-Environmental sustainability:
+4. Environmental sustainability:

 Our Lake Erie research and research and development cluster directly targets issues relating to environmental sustainability.
 This StartUP direction supports Fredonia's commitment to sustainability, which is outlined in the Power of Fredonia strategic plan (see PP. 13-15, above).
-Existing degree programs that support aquatic research and development include those in biology, chemistry, biochemistry, geosciences, and environmental sciences.
+Existing degree programs that support aquatic research and development include those in biology, chemistry, biochemistry, and geosciences.
 Faculty in geosciences is developing projects in lake sedimentology, oceanography, and physical limnology.
 Finally, as mentioned above, we are in discussions with environmentally responsible businesses in areas such as those involved in production of biodegradable plastics, anaerobic digestion of food waste, and solar energy.

-• Increased entrepreneurship opportunities:
+5. Increased entrepreneurship opportunities:

-Fredonia has invested in the development and support of the Fredonia Technology Incubator, and created a new division of Engagement and Economic Development, in part, to support the growth of entrepreneurship opportunities for our students and in the community.
-In support of our StartUP efforts we will be housing the Chautauqua Co.
+Fredonia has invested in the development and support of the Fredonia Technology Incubator, and created a new division of Engagement and Economic Development to support the growth of entrepreneurship opportunities for our students and in the community.

+In support of our StartUP efforts we house the Chautauqua Co.
 IDA, including the executive Director and its economic planning staff, in FTI.
-In addition, we are working with the Small Business Administration to support a county wide business competition in the fall.
-From a student perspective, we work closely with our student business club, ENACTUS, and professor Susan McNamara, who teaches entrepreneurship at Fredonia, and is a member of our StartUp committee.
+In addition, FTI held its first annual student business competition in the fall.
+Professor Susan McNamara, who teaches entrepreneurship at Fredonia, is a member of our StartUp committee.
 Finally, we are developing student internships that foster entrepreneurship, and we anticipate that our StartUP businesses will provide additional opportunities for experiential learning and exposure to real world entrepreneurs.
+Thirty students participated in internships and other experiential learning opportunities at the FTI and with our incubator clients during the past academic year.

-Positive, non-competitive and/or synergistic links to existing businesses:
+6. Positive, non-competitive and/or synergistic links to existing businesses: